-Directors' Report
+Information from the Directors' Report

-The directors are pleased to submit their Annual Report and audited financial statements for the year ended 30 September 2022
+The directors are pleased to submit their Annual Report and audited financial statements for the year ended 30 September 2022.

-The Strategic Report starting on page 5 contains details of the principal activities of the Company and includes the Operating Review which provides detailed information on the development of the Group's business during the year and indications of likely future developments.
+The Strategic Report contains details of the principal activities of the Company and includes the Operating Review which provides detailed information on the development of the Group's business during the year and indications of likely future developments.